Teaching and Researching International Law in Asia 2018

 And yet, despite the emergence of many international law societies within Asia, no sustained and united effort has been made recently to identify the challenges facing Asian law schools and to address them in an informed, coherent and collaborative manner.
 This conference on Teaching and Researching International Law in Asia is the first in many years to provide a forum where scholars from Asia and throughout the world can meet to discuss crucial questions, including teaching methods, materials for teaching international law in Asia, the development of skills, and the development of a research culture that fosters scholarship and publication.
 This conference will be the first in a series of events that explore these vital issues.

-20 June: Junior Faculty Workshop
+20 June: Junior Faculty Workshop (for selected participants only)